tCeZ/tCeZ.github.io/_pages/about.md

 My research interests are in multimodal learning, generative models, deep learning, and optimization.

-My hobbies are currently valorant.
+My hobbies is currently and forever valorant.